Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 _*Hinder:*_ Roll this distinction as a #d4 to earn a #pp.

 Hinder is best used in situations where a distinction would actually make things harder for the character instead of easier (such as an #trait[Awkward Teen] trying to intimidate someone), or when no distinction really applies to what you're trying to do (“I'm a #trait[Doctor], not an engineer!”).

 Since Hinder earns you a #pp, which can be spent to include extra dice in your total, this allows you to accept a temporary disadvantage now in order to succeed more spectacularly later on.

+=== Changing Distinctions
+Distinctions aren't necessarily permanent features of your character forever.
+Characters often evolve during play.
+These changes can be expressed through distinctions as well.
+See Spending XP later for rules to rewrite your distinctions.

+=== Character Creation: Distinctions
+Define your character by picking three distinctions, as follows:

+Each of your distinctions is rated #d8.

+For more inspiration when creating distinctions, including lists and optional die rolls, see Appendix A: Distinction Builder.

 #colbreak()